 E-MS: Weren't you two best friends when you were eight?

-Elm: Yeah, but not anymore.
+Elm: Yeah, but that didn't last.
 She's got big cow lips.
 They look like they're about to explode!

 E-MS: That's not very nice, Elm.
 Doesn’t Sarah’s mother own Holy Cow Sundaes?